Medicare Questions & Answers: Social Security

 You will be billed by Medicare for your part B premium 3 months at a time.

 A person of this income level may qualify for Medicaid, which is a separate agency from Medicare, administered by individual States, for low-income folks.
 Apply through Department of Health and Human Services in your state.
 If you qualify for Medicaid, it can go along with your Medicare.
 This is referred to as dual-eligible (Medicare & Medicaid).
 Dual eligible individuals qualify for additional benefits.
 There is another program for low-income folks called Extra Help for Prescription Drug Costs.
 The income brackets for this program are slightly higher than those for Medicaid.
 Some folks qualify for Medicare, Medicaid and Extra Help for Prescription Drug Costs.
 If necessary, I'm able to guide folks in applying for Medicaid and/or Extra Help.
-Additionally, I offer benefit reviews at no charge, to see if I can offer you more benefits or lower premiums or both.Does IRMAA go away automatically if my income drops, or do I need to report it to Social Security?
+Additionally, I offer benefit reviews at no charge, to see if I can offer you more benefits or lower premiums or both.When my husband dies, do I get his Social Security and mine?

 This is a good question.If you qualify to receive social security based on your own work record, and if you qualify for survivor's benefits as well, it is unlikely that you will receive both.
 Uncle Sam will most likely payout the higher of the two amounts, not both.